A Discrete Proof of The General Jordan-Schoenflies Theorem: Properties of the Gradual Variation of Discrete Manifolds

 Deformation is the continuous motion from one object to another.
 In mathematics, we can view an object as a manifold.
-For instance, a special type of deformation, called a contraction, is a cycle on a surface that shrinks continuously to a point.
+A special type of deformation, called a contraction, is a cycle on a surface that shrinks continuously to a point.

-Gradual variation is a discrete term for continuity, which we define in the Appendix.
+Gradual variation is a discrete term for continuity\cite{Che12}, which we define in the Appendix.
 Two discrete curves are gradually varied if we can obtain the second curve by moving each point on the first curve by a distance of at most one unit.
 In other words, if $C$ and $C'$ are two discrete curves, we can change $C$ into $C'$ by moving each point of $C$ by at most a distance of 1.
-We present a formal definition in the Appendix of this paper.
+See more in the Appendix of this paper.

-We use an example to explain this concept here.
+The following is an example to explain this concept.

-The gradual variation between two (discrete) curves can also be described as the modulo-2 sum of two curves (see the Appendix).
+The gradual variation between two (discrete) curves can also be described as the modulo-2 sum of two curves (see Appendix).
 The modulo-2 sum has another name called the exclusive-OR operation, represented by ${\rm XorSum}(C,C')$. ${\rm XorSum}(C,C')$ contains all edges of $C \setminus C'$ and $C' \setminus C$.
-In Fig. 8 (c) ${\rm XorSum}(C,C')$ contains all points in three 2-cells.
+In Fig.\ 8 (c), ${\rm XorSum}(C,C')$ contains all points in three 2-cells.
 As we discussed in Section 2 and in \cite{Che04,Che14}, we say that ${\rm XorSum}(C,C')$ also contains these 2-cells.
-Fig. 8 (d) only contains some edges.
+Fig.\ 8 (d) only contains some edges.
 Therefore, two curves are gradually varied if and only if the ${\rm XorSum}$ of them is the union of several 2-cells (see Appendix).

-The discrete deformation can be done by a sequence of gradually varied moves.
+Discrete deformation can be done by a sequence of gradually varied moves.
 In this section, we give some useful properties of the gradual variation of discrete manifolds.